 If you want to sell fast, then it’s always best to slightly underprice your property against comparable properties on the market.
 With such a transparent market in NYC, it’s easy for buyers to see if your asking price is above or below the average.
 Price it too high, and you’ll scare away a lot of potential buyers who know an overpriced property when they see one.

 Somewhat paradoxically, if you slightly underprice your property, you can end up with more than you asked for as this can set off a bidding war as multiple offers rush in.
 An experienced broker knows how to price a property correctly that will attract the maximum number of our offers.
 Also, be ready to reduce your asking price if you’re not getting enough bites.
-It’s hard to predict how the market will respond until your property hits the market so choose an amount that you’re willing to slightly lower if necessary.
+It’s hard to predict how the market will respond until your property hits the market, so choose an amount that you’re willing to slightly lower if necessary.

-Prepare and Market Your Apartment for Sale
+Prepare and Advertise Your Apartment for Sale

 Your agent will advise you want you can do to prepare your apartment for sale before it hits the market.
 At a minimum, this will mean cleaning and depersonalize your home so that it appeals to a broad audience of buyers.
 Depending on the condition of the apartment, there may be a need for some minor renovations such as painting.

 Open houses are one of the best ways to show off your apartment to potential buyers, so it pays to do it right.
 It might even be worth it to hire a professional staging company to maximize the aesthetic appeal of your space.
-Once again, having an agent means they can recommend all the right people such as contractors and stagers to make your apartment as presentable as possible.
+Once again, having an agent means they can recommend all the right people, such as contractors and stagers, to make your apartment as presentable as possible.

 You won’t get any offers from buyers who haven’t seen the property, so you must be ready and willing to show your apartment when requested.
 It is best to make yourself scarce when there’s an open house or private showing.
 It is difficult for potential buyers to visualize themselves living there if the current owners are hanging around.
 Trust your agent to show them around and answer all their questions.
 If you’ve done everything right, you should have multiple offers within two weeks of listing.